 Food is almost always one sure fire way to get your dog’s attention, but there are some foods that can have truly monstrous results for dogs.
 Some foods a dog may like, but should never eat.
 So here are some people foods that you can safely share with your four-legged friend.
 My dogs, Sadie and Rusty, love these foods and I’m sure your dog will too.
 You can feel good about divvying out these tasty morsels.

 Carrots – they are high in fiber and low in calories.
 Carrots also contain Vitamin A and Beta-carotene a powerful anti-oxidant which aids in improving eye-sight.

 Apple slices – contains Vitamins B and C as well as Pectin, a unique fiber which helps to improve intestinal function and aids in the removal of toxins from the gut.

 Sweet Potatoes – contains high levels of Beta-carotene, Vitamins A and C, and Potassium.
 These nutrients have been known to promote heart health and eyesight.

 Pineapple – contains high levels of Vitamin C and Bromelain, an effective anti-inflammatory.
 They are rich in Manganese, a trace mineral which helps promote strong bones and a good source of anti-oxidants.

 Banana – contain high levels of Vitamin C and Potassium and serve as a natural antacid for the stomach.

-Raw Bone - helps clean teeth and gums and is high in Calcium.
-As an added bonus raw bones give them metal and physical stimulation.
+Raw Bone – helps clean teeth and gums and is high in Calcium.
+As an added bonus raw bones give them mental and physical stimulation.
 Always supervise your dog when they’re chewing on a bone.

 When possible get your treats from 100% organic sources, get the freshest produce possible.
 I like to go to our local farmers market when buying produce and fruit.
 I also get the bones and meat from 100% organic grass feed livestock.
 I order my bones and meat from Scott River Ranch.